Shruti733/MechaCar_Statistical_Analysis/README.md

 We will need this mpg data for mechacar and other manufacturers with the above segments to perform the analysis.

-To compare the matrics, we can use paired t-test to identify whether average mpg of mechacar is statistically similar to average mpgf of other manufacturers.
+To compare the metrics, we can use paired t-test to identify whether average mpg of mechacar is statistically similar to average mpg of other manufacturers.
 We can define the NULL hypothesis for the paired t-test as the difference between the data values of mpg across manufacturers should be 0.
 The alternative hypothesis for paired t-test will be that the difference between the data values of mpg across manufacturers should not be 0.

 As the result of paired t-test, we will obtain the p-value.
 We can compare this p value with significance value of 0.05 to determine the result of NULL hypothesis.
 If the p-value is greater than 0.05, which means it is greater than the significance level.
-So we can not reject the NULL hypothesis which in this case would mean that the average mps values across manufacturers is similar.
-In this case, since the means are similar, we should conduct an ANOVA test to see if the variance of the mpg values also differ or are similar.
+So, we cannot reject the NULL hypothesis which in this case would mean that the average mps values across manufacturers is similar.
+In this case, since the means are similar, we should conduct an ANOVA test to see if the variance of the mpg values also differs or are similar.
 This will help us ascertain if the mpg values follow the same distribution statistically or not.

 If the p-value is smaller than 0.05, it would mean that the alternative hypothesis is true and that the mean values of mpg is not similar.
 We can then